BobbyGerace/disc-union/README.md

 #### Constructor static functions

-For convenience, the constructor function has several "static" functions attached to it: `is`, `get`, `map`, and `validate`.
-These all are equivalent to the top level functions of the same names, but with `type` and `typeKey` arguments are already bound.
-Some examples:
+For convenience, the constructor functions have several "static" functions attached to it: `is`, `get`, `map`, and `validate`.
+These all are equivalent to the top level functions of the same names (see below), but with `type` and `typeKey` arguments are already bound.
+Here are some examples of their usage:

 ```ts
   const { tRex, pterodactyl, stegosaurus } = Dinosaur;